swiftlang/swift-evolution/proposals/NNNN-observability.md

 }
 ```

-The first two protocol requirements need to be implemented by conforming types, either manually or by using the `@Observable` macro, described below.
-These two methods make use of `ObservationRegistrar` (*also* described below) to track changes and provide async sequences of changes and transactions.
+These protocol requirements need to be implemented by conforming types, either manually or by using the `@Observable` macro, described below.
+The first two methods make use of `ObservationRegistrar` (*also* described below) to track changes and provide async sequences of changes and transactions.

-In addition to these protocol requirements, `Observable` types must implement the semantic requirement of tracking each access and mutation to  observable properties.
+In addition to these protocol requirements, `Observable` types must implement the _semantic_ requirement of tracking each access and mutation to  observable properties.
 This tracking is also provided by using the `@Observable` macro, or can be implemented manually using the `access` and `withMutation` methods of a registrar.

 The `Observable` protocol also implements extension methods that provide convenient access to transactions isolated to the main actor or tracking just a single key path.